Eppo-exp/python-sdk/README.md

 ## Philosophy

 Eppo's SDKs are built for simplicity, speed and reliability.
 Flag configurations are compressed and distributed over a global CDN (Fastly), typically reaching your servers in under 15ms.
 Server SDKs continue polling Eppo’s API at 30-second intervals.
 Configurations are then cached locally, ensuring that each assignment is made instantly.
-Each SDK is as light as possible, with evaluation logic at around [25 simple lines of code](https://github.com/Eppo-exp/python-sdk/blob/ebc1a0b781769fe9d2e2be6fc81779eb8685a6c7/eppo_client/eval.py#L39-L69).
-The simple typed functions listed above are all developers need to know about, abstracting away the complexity of the underlying set of features.
+Evaluation logic within each SDK consists of a few lines of simple numeric and string comparisons.
+The typed functions listed above are all developers need to understand, abstracting away the complexity of the Eppo's underlying (and expanding) feature set.